The Faculty of Medicine and Health Sciences of McGill University invites applications for the position of:

 - Possess a PhD and/or MD degree.

 - Be qualified to hold an academic position at the rank of Full Professor or be an Associate Professor who is expected to be promoted to Full Professor within one or two years of the nomination.
+Applicants from outside academia should have a track record that will enable them to qualify for appointment at the level of Full Professor within 2 years.

 - Understand and personally champion equity, diversity and inclusion through the development of research relevant to marginalized communities, and the creation and coordination of teams in which members are from different backgrounds and areas of expertise.